-EFFECTIVE DATE: May 1, 2007
+EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: HISTORY: May 1, 2007 s.

-s.
 52, Workers Compensation Act.
-AUTHORITY:

-See also Collection of Assessments (AP1-45-1) in the Assessment CROSS REFERENCES:

-HISTORY: Housekeeping changes reflecting consequential amendments made to the Workers Compensation Act by the Temporary Foreign Worker

-Protection Act were made effective December 1, 2019.

-Consequential changes related to the consolidation of the classification the clearance system.
+See also Collection of Assessments (AP1-45-1) in the Assessment Manual.
+Housekeeping changes reflecting consequential amendments made to the Workers Compensation Act by the Temporary Foreign Worker Protection Act were made effective December 1, 2019.
+Consequential changes related to the consolidation of the classification policies were made effective January 1, 2013.
+Amendments effective May 1, 2007 to clarify the purpose and function of the clearance system.
 This Item results from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual.
 The POLICY in this Item continues the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history were issued.
+Replaces Policy No. 70:20:60 of the Assessment Policy Manual.
+APPLICATION: Applies to all clearance letter requests on and after May 1, 2007.